infobip/mobile-messaging-sdk-ios/README.md

 3. Configure your project to support Push Notifications:
 	1. Click on "Capabilities", then turn on Push Notifications.
 Entitlements file should be automatically created by XCode with set 'aps-environment' value.
 	2. Turn on Background Modes and check the Remote notifications checkbox.
+4. Installation

+	#### CocoaPods
-4. To integrate MobileMessaging into your Xcode project using [CocoaPods](https://guides.cocoapods.org/using/getting-started.html#getting-started), specify it in your Podfile:
+	To integrate MobileMessaging into your Xcode project using [CocoaPods](https://guides.cocoapods.org/using/getting-started.html#getting-started), specify it in your `Podfile`:

 	```ruby
 	source 'https://github.com/CocoaPods/Specs.git'